AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Cheapest rates after a speeding ticket

-GEICO is one of the cheapest providers on our list and the best provider if you have a speeding ticket on your record.
-Unlike State Farm ($3,352) or Esurance ($3,213), which are significantly more expensive for drivers with a speeding ticket, GEICO is about 30 percent cheaper than competitors for drivers with one speeding ticket.
-GEICO also offers some excellent auto insurance discounts and coverage options for drivers that bring your costs down and keep you more protected.
+American Family is one of the cheapest providers on our list and the best provider if you have a speeding ticket on your record.
+Unlike Allstate ($3,428) or Farmers ($3,569), which are significantly more expensive for drivers with a speeding ticket, American Family is about 11 percent cheaper than competitors for drivers with one speeding ticket.
+While American Family is only available in 19 states, you can also look for coverage with Connect, American Family’s partnership with Costco that is more widely available.

 • pro